canonical/launchpad-manual/how-to/manage-users.rst

 1. SSH into ``launchpad-bastion-ps5``, and switch to the ``stg-launchpad`` user by running ``sudo -iu stg-launchpad``.

-2. SSH into the ``launchpad-scripts`` juju unit, by running ``in-model qastaging juju ssh launchpad-scripts/leader``.
+2. SSH into the ``launchpad-admin`` juju unit, by running ``in-model qastaging juju ssh launchpad-scripts/leader``.

+3. Switch to ``launchpad`` user, by running
+``sudo su launchpad``.

-3. Add the user to the team by running:
+4. Add the user to the team by running:

 .. code::

-     /srv/launchpad/code/utilities/anoint-team-member <username> <team-name>
+     LPCONFIG=launchpad-admin /srv/launchpad/code/utilities/anoint-team-member <username> <team-name>

 In our example:

 .. code::

-     /srv/launchpad/code/utilities/anoint-team-member test-user admins
+     LPCONFIG=launchpad-admin /srv/launchpad/code/utilities/anoint-team-member test-user admins